BYUcs236ta/cs236_Decker_Goodrich/Lab2b.md

 };
 ```

-2. Write a test case in main that when you call toString() on the DatalogProgram you get the following:
+2. Write a test case in `main` that when you call `toString()` on a `DatalogProgram` object you get the following (you need to create the `DatalogProgram` object and call its member functions to store the required information):

 ```
 Schemes(2):